A Pure Demand Operational Semantics with Applications to Program Analysis: Related Work

-We show in Section \ref{sec_all_paths_core} how the program analysis algorithm can be fully specified in a deterministic all-paths proof system.
-We believe this is novel, and the greater degree of rigor of a fully proof-theoretic presentation will be potentially useful in full formal verification with a theorem prover.
+We show in Section \ref{sec_all_paths_core} how the program analysis algorithm can be declaratively specified via a single deterministic proof system.
+We believe this approach is novel, and the greater degree of rigor of a fully proof-theoretic presentation will be potentially useful in formal verification.
+Many approaches define program analyses declaratively as Datalog programs \cite{WhaleyLamDatalogAnalysis}; this gives a more declarative specification then pseudocode, but a full specification then also requires defining the meaning of a Datalog interpreter.
+It is also possible to mathematically specify a program analysis as a greatest fixed point of an operational semantics \cite{BodinEtalSkeletalSemantics}, but this doesn't constitute a computable specification for an implementation.

-We know of no higher-order program analysis which extracts recurrence relations on numerical data as we do, but the more general theme of analyses aiming to extract stronger invariant properties is an active area of research \cite{StableRelsAI,GowJaggaHOShape,JagaShapeInf}.
-We currently do not infer inductive input-output relationships \cite{StableRelsAI} but that should be possible in principle by synchronizing the input /ouput recurrences.
+We know of no higher-order program analysis that extracts recurrence relations on numerical data as we do, but the more general theme of analyses aiming to extract stronger invariant properties is an active area of research \cite{StableRelsAI,GowJaggaHOShape,JagaShapeInf}.
+We currently do not infer inductive input-output relationships \cite{StableRelsAI} but that should be possible in principle by synchronizing input and output recurrences.